 about jesuit community at boston college

-Sixty-three members of the Jesuit Community are in residence at BC for the 2014-15 academic year.
+Sixty-four members of the Jesuit Community are in residence at BC for the 2014-15 academic year.
 This makes it one of the largest apostolic communities in the Society of Jesus.

-Thirty-seven Jesuits are active in the University, either as full-time members of the administration and faculty or on a part-time basis.
+Thirty-six Jesuits are active in the University, either as full-time members of the administration and faculty or on a part-time basis.